 Dr. Mejia cares for people living with Parkinson's disease and other movement disorders.
-Her research focuses on interventions that will allow everyone to experience timely neurologic diagnoses, excellent neurology care, and the best possible health.
+Her research focuses on developing interventions to allow everyone to experience timely neurologic diagnoses, excellent neurology care, and optimal health.

 In General awards and honors: March 22, 2013